laravel/docs/homestead.md

 If you change the `sites` property after provisioning the Homestead virtual machine, you should execute the `vagrant reload --provision` command in your terminal to update the Nginx configuration on the virtual machine.

+> **Warning**
-> {note} Homestead scripts are built to be as idempotent as possible.
+> Homestead scripts are built to be as idempotent as possible.
 However, if you are experiencing issues while provisioning you should destroy and rebuild the machine by executing the `vagrant destroy && vagrant up` command.

 <a name="hostname-resolution"></a>
 #### Hostname Resolution